-Chapter summary

-- The purpose of a business is meeting people needs by offering products and/or services. - 2 Whatever your motivations, it is dangerous to confuse your personal motivations with the purpose of the business.
+Business creation for economic reasons -A lot of demand from customers -Emerging market Business creation for personal reasons: -Finding a new job -Earning more money -Doing something you like If only one, then If both, then Chapter summary 1 The purpose of a business is meeting people needs by offering products and/or services.
+2 Whatever your motivations, it is dangerous to confuse your personal motivations with the purpose of the business.
+What is a business Chapter completed!

-Chapter completed!
+BUSINESS MODULE 2

+Ŵ

+Congratulations!
+You have successfully completed this chapter!

+CHAPTER 1

+Summary of acquired skills

-- You know why businesses should exist and why it has no link with entrepreneurs' motivation. - You know the difference between creating a business for personal and for economic motivations
+You know why businesses should exist and

+1 why it has no link with entrepreneurs' motivation.

+You know the difference between creating

+2 a business for personal and for economic motivations

-What is next?
+What is a business